Networking - NodeBalancers

 HTTP support: HTTP/1.1 (HTTP/2 support is not yet available).

-Network transfer: Outbound transfer usage is counted towards the account-wide network transfer pool.
-This pool is the combined total of the network transfer quota of each Linode on the account.
+Network transfer: Outbound transfer usage is counted towards the account-wide monthly network transfer pool.
+This pool is the combined total of the network transfer allowance of each Linode on the account.
 Both Incoming transfer and transfer over the private network are provided at no cost.

 TLS termination: When using a NodeBalancer with an application that requires HTTPS, you can either terminate the TLS connection on the NodeBalancer (HTTPS mode) or on the backend Linodes (TCP mode).
 When terminating TLS connections directly on the NodeBalancer, there are a few key considerations: